stephanLeece/search-beacon/README.md

 ![Map](https://github.com/stephanLeece/search-beacon/blob/master/public/beaconMap.png)

 ## Notes:
-Improvments still to be made to the messaging functions and mobile layout.
+Improvements still to be made to the messaging functions and mobile layout.